 As you can see know what a condominium homeowners association is and does is important if you are going to be buying a condo.
 This is a serious question every potential buyer must ask.
 Are you willing to put up with the potential negatives for all of the positives?
 In the situation where you are buying a condo, you might not have much of a choice.
 HOA-style organizations are necessary to keep condos in good shape and ensure that everyone does his or her part to participate in upkeep.

 However, you can still ask questions about the homeowners association where you are buying.
 A few pointed questions for current owners will give you an idea of how they like their HOA, and whether you would be happy living there as well.
-Hopefully you now understand what a condominium homeowners association does as well as potential positives and negatives of buying into an association!
+Hopefully you now understand what a condominium homeowners association does, as well as potential positives and negatives of buying into an HOA!

 Additional Condo Association References: